jeffbass/imagezmq/docs/examples.rst

 Example PUB/SUB code for the multiple RPi video streaming example
 =================================================================

-The README.rst file for this repository starts with a picture of a screen where 8 Raspberry Pi computers are sending images to a single Mac computer.
+The README.rst file for this imageZMQ GitHub repository starts with a picture of a screen where 8 Raspberry Pi computers are sending images to a single Mac computer.
 This can be accomplished using either the REQ/REP messaging pattern or using the PUB/SUB messaging pattern.
 The programs ``test_2_rpi_send_images.py`` and ``test_2_mac_receive_images.py``, located in ``tests`` folder, were used to create that display.
-Those programs use the REQ/REP messaging pattern.
+Those 2 programs are an example of how use the REQ/REP messaging pattern to send images from multiple RPis to a single Mac.
-Sending images from multiple RPi's to display on a Mac can also be done using the PUB/SUB messaging pattern.
+Sending images from multiple RPi's to display on a single Mac can also be done using the PUB/SUB messaging pattern.
 There are 2 programs in the ``examples`` folder which are the same as the ``test_2_`` program pair, but use the PUB/SUB messaging pattern.